 8 Ways To Enjoy Bell Peppers

-Either you will do this for business purposes or fun of growing bell peppers, at some point, you will yield into tasting the fruit of your hard work.
-Fresh, ripened or dried, have it your way!
+Either you will do this for business purposes or the fun of growing bell peppers, at some point, you will yield into tasting the fruit of your hard work.
+Fresh, ripened, or dried, have it your way!

 For the best flavor and maximum nutrition, eat the bell peppers after harvest.
 Keep the bell peppers out in the open at room temperature within 24 hours in duration.
 A basket or coarse cloth would provide well for air circulation.

 The best way to enjoy a sweet bell pepper is to eat it fresh.
-A green pepper has a good and refreshing taste.
+Green pepper has a good and refreshing taste.
 However, a red bell pepper has a richer flavor.

 Leave the green pepper in the open air in a coarse cloth or basket until they become ripe.
 Turn the green pepper occasionally to avoid soft spots from developing.
 You will notice some changes in color after a couple of days.